Observing black holes through holographic superconductors: Imaging holographic superconductor

 We showed a cross-section view of the black hole image for $\theta_{\rm{obs}}=0$ in Fig.~\ref{fig:BHimage_vector_epsilon}.
 The vertical axis is the amplitude of the image, and the horizontal axis is $x_s/f$.
 We set $r_h=0.3$, $\theta_{\rm{obs}}=0^\circ$, $\omega=80$, $d=0.5$ $\sigma=0.01$, and $\epsilon$ varies as $\epsilon=0.0, 35.0, 41.0$.
 The amplitude decays as we raise $\epsilon$ since the background potential barrier grows and obstruct a wave propagated from the AdS boundary.

-We also depicted the amplitude of the black hole image with respect to the change in a wave frequency in Fig.~\ref{fig:BHimage_vector_omega} and Fig.~\ref{fig:BHimage_vector_rh} respectively.
-We set $r_h=0.3$, $\omega=20,40,80$ in Fig.~\ref{fig:BHimage_vector_omega}, and $\omega=80$, $r_h=0.1,0.3,1.0$ in Fig.~\ref{fig:BHimage_vector_rh}.
-Besides, we set $\epsilon=10.0$, $\theta_{\rm{obs}}=0$, $d=0.5$ and $\sigma=0.01$.
+We also depicted the amplitude of the black hole image with respect to the change in a wave frequency in Fig.~\ref{fig:BHimage_vector_omega}.
+We set $r_h=0.3$, $\omega=20,40,80$, $\epsilon=10.0$, $\theta_{\rm{obs}}=0$, $d=0.5$ and $\sigma=0.01$.
 The vertical line is the image amplitude which is normalized by the maximum amplitude, and the horizontal line is $x_s/f$.
 A gray dashed line represents the photon sphere radius calculated from the null geodesic approximation.
 The ring image becomes blurred as we decrease $\omega$ due to the wave effect.
 We can see $x_s/f$ of the maximum amplitude gets closer to the photon sphere radius calculated from a null ray approximation as we raise $\omega$.
-As we raise $r_h$, the ring radius enlarges, since the top of the gravitational potential in Eq.~\eqref{eq:effective_potential} becomes smaller.
-These behaviors are common for both vector and scalar-mode perturbations.